-Orient and Connect Retreat, Somerset Region
+Connect Retreat Orientation Program, Somerset Region

 The first day of high school represents a monumental milestone in a boy’s life.
 It marks the start of a period of great growth and increased independence, a time when a boy’s character begins to take shape and show prominence.

-The College has dedicated the very first week of Term 1 to immerse the boys in the values and traditions of Brisbane Boys’ College.
+The College has dedicated time in the very first week of Term 1 to immerse the boys in the values and traditions of Brisbane Boys’ College.
 The program offers a unique retreat experience located in the Somerset Region, with the entire Year 7 cohort supported by a range of key staff.
 Students will be accommodated one night in cabins and one night in tents.
 Surrounded by 1000 acres of bush and 3km of water frontage, your son’s Middle School adventure starts here.

 Interdependence, Somerset Region

 Students in Year 8 experience a week exploring the Somerset region deeper than the previous year.
 This program marks the beginning of a boy’s self-propelled journey of organisation where he travels in groups, cooks and takes on challenges as the 'week without walls' rolls on.
 This program enables boys to practice new found skills of water proofing and packing for camp as well as cooking.
 College staff accompany the boys assisting them in the process yet ensuring they are interdependent throughout the week so they can transfer the newly learned skills to school and home life.